severalnines/docs/user-guide/postgresql/backup.rst

 	%         The percent sign itself.
 Use two percent signs, ``%%`` the same way the standard ``printf()`` function interprets it as one percent sign.
 	========= ===================

+* **Upload Backup to the cloud**
+	- Upload the backup to the cloud storage.
+The upload process happens right after the backup is successfully created.
+This feature requires you to set up the cloud credentials first.
+See `Cloud Providers <../index.html#cloud-providers>`_.

 * **Netcat Port**
 	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
 This port must be opened on both source and destination hosts.
 Only available if you choose *Store on Controller* in *Storage Location*.